CAPITAL ONE

 Impact

-• Beta MVP launched to 10% of customers with the potential to reach 19M+ users
+• MVP launched to 10% of customers with potential reach of 19M+ users.

 Key Takeaways